kpratikin/Credit-Card-Fraud/README.md

 1. How to treat imbalanced dataset?

-2. Treating Machine Learning Bias
+2. Treating Machine Learning Bias.